 Eligible participants will be young adults, ages 17-24, charged with a felony offense in the adult criminal justice system.
 In lieu of traditional adult court adjudication, the faculty and students from UTHealth's School of Public Health will conduct a needs assessment to identify the supports participants’ need to succeed without court intervention.
 A panel of experts then will review results from participants’ needs assessments to develop an individual treatment and service plan targeted to the interventions necessary to address participants’ unmet needs.
 Programs that have provided similar treatment plans have seen recidivism rates plummet from 75% to 10%.

 Collaboration is key to the success of this model and LSJA is committed to coordinating rather than duplicating existing services.
 LSJA’s collaborative partners will provide treatments and interventions necessary to address their unmet needs and to mitigate the factors that contributed to their involvement with the justice system.
 The program model that LSJA envisions requires integrating existing social services in order to breakdown the silos that prevent the delivery of community-based comprehensive care to the most at-risk, high needs young adults.
 Collaboration is key to this model.
 LSJA has existing partnerships with leading experts in the criminal justice, health and social services fields:

 - The University of Texas's Center for Criminology and Criminal Justice Research

-The University of Texas Health Science Center at Houston (UTHealth) School of Public Health
+- The University of Texas Health Science Center at Houston (UTHealth) School of Public Health

-University of Texas Steve Hicks School of Social Work
+- University of Texas Steve Hicks School of Social Work

-BlueBonnet Trails Community Services
+- Bluebonnet Trails Community Services

-The Justice Lab at Columbia University School of Social Work
+- The Justice Lab at Columbia University School of Social Work

 LSJA's model requires that its leadership team have lived experience and share similar characteristics of participants.
 LSJA is designing an advisory board comprised of a diverse group of organizations, research institutions and community providers to guide program design and decision-making during implementation.
 Members on the board include individuals with lived behavioral health and justice-system experience.

 LSJA partnered with The University of Texas Health Science Center at Houston (UTHealth) School of Public Health to create a tool to survey justice- and non-justice involved young adults who are accessing community-based services at Tony's Place, a drop-in center in Houston for young adults who identify as LGBTQ+, and the Young Adult Resource Center at the Salvation Army-Houston.
 The survey will identify the needs of this age group and the resiliency factors that reduce their risk of justice system involvement and will provide the preliminary data needed to design and validate a needs assessment tailored to justice-involved young adults.

-The pilot phase of this program will reach 100 people per year, with plans to expand to several thousand by year 5 of the program
+The pilot phase of this program will reach 200 people per year, with plans to expand to several thousand by year 4 of the program

-Ensure that young people’s medical, mental health, educational, housing, and income needs are identified through multi-disciplinary teams;
+- Ensure that young people’s medical, mental health, educational, housing, and income needs are identified through multi-disciplinary teams;

-Provide cross-system solutions to ensure that the entire community is responding to the crises affecting young people;
+- Provide cross-system solutions to ensure that the entire community is responding to the crises affecting young people;

 - Promote a culture change within delivery systems and reduce racial and ethnic disparities; and